-Holders of qualifying holdings of the undertaking There are no qualifying holdings applicable to Lloyd's.
+Holders of qualifying holdings of the undertaking

+There are no qualifying holdings applicable to Lloyd's.

-Legal structure of group Lloyd's does not belong to a group.
+Legal structure of group

+Lloyd's does not belong to a group.

-Material lines of business and geographical areas Lloyd's writes a wide range of classes of business in a variety of geographical areas.
+Material lines of business and geographical areas

+Lloyd's writes a wide range of classes of business in a variety of geographical areas.

-Significant events during the reporting period Major claims for the market were £4,114m in 2022 (2021: £2,989m), net of reinsurance and including reinstatements payable and receivable.
+Significant events during the reporting period

+Major claims for the market were £1,283m in 2023 (2022: £4,114m), net of reinsurance and including reinstatements payable and receivable.

-Major claims for 2022 include natural catastrophe losses such as Hurricane Ian, Hurricane Fiona and Australian Floods, as well as non-natural catastrophe losses such as those arising from the conflict in Ukraine.
+Major claims for 2023 include natural catastrophe losses such as the wildfires in Hawaii, earthquakes in the Middle East, floods in New Zealand, Tropical Cyclone Gabrielle and Hurricane Idalia, as well as non-natural catastrophe losses such as those arising from the conflict in Sudan.